seanredmond/heniautos/guide/festival-calendar-basics.md

 To return to the example of Elaphēboliṓn 424/3, Heniautos calculates its first day as March 12, 423 BCE.
 There was an (astronomical) new moon on March 10 at 2:36 PM.
 When the sun set that evening the moon was probably low on the horizon and almost certainly too faint to see.
 The default "second day" rule used by Heniautos assumes that the crescent is not visible until the day after the conjunction.
 If the moon was visible on the next day, though, March 11, why not say that this was the first day of Elaphēboliṓn?

 The ancient Greeks defined the day as beginning at sunset (most, but not all, scholars agree), not at midnight or sunrise as we do.
-When the conjunction occured in the afternoon of March 10, it would have been Anthestēriṓn 29.
+When the conjunction occured in the afternoon of March 10, it would have been Anthestēriṓn 29 in Athens.
 When the sun set that evening the next day began, so it was now Anthestēriṓn 30 to an Athenian even though to us it was still March 10.
 When the first light of the crescent was observed after sunset on March 11, the Athenian would say "Now it is Elaphēboliṓn."
 Therefore Elaphēboliṓn 424/3 technically did start in the evening of March 11.
-However, if there was, say, a meeting of the Ekklēsía on Elaphēboliṓn 1, it would have happened in the daylight hours on March 12.
+However, if there was a meeting of the Ekklēsía on Elaphēboliṓn 1, it would have happened in the daylight hours on March 12.
 For simplicity we say that the equivalent Greek and Julian days are the days of these overlapping "business" hours, as indicated on the chart below.

 ![Ela 1/March 12 423 BCE](img/ela-1-mar-12.png)